tytydraco/yessleep/out/My_grandma_found_a_board_game_called_Peters_Place_and_it_never_ends_Part_2.md

 And I had chosen that.

-“They tormented meat school,” Mikayla finally blubbered, dropping the sword to the ground and running into my arms.
+“They tormented me at school,” Mikayla finally blubbered, dropping the sword to the ground and running into my arms.

 Then my sister raised her sleeve, revealing healed scars.
 The marks of ancient cigarette burns.

 “Not just physically, but…” My sister tapped her head, sniffling into my jacket.
 “And none of this is real, is it?
 It’s all that awful game.
 That–”

-“–Oh, it’s real,” Iinterrupted.
+“– Oh, it’s real,” I interrupted.
 “Grandma’s dead.
 And I killed her.
 I… I…”

 “You chose to save me,” Mikayla finished, finally understanding.
 “You didn’t know.
 You didn’t know what you were choosing!”

 “I know,” I whispered.

 She clutched me tightly.
-“Have wefinished the game, Emmett?
-Weall reached The House.
-Wecompleted thefinalEvent.
+“Have we finished the game, Emmett?
+We all reached The House.
+We completed the final Event.
 We–”

 My sister was not interrupted by a sound, but a dull ringing.
 One that replaced all other noise.
 In my peripheral vision, I saw Mikayla’s lips continue to move, but I heard only static.
 A flurry of wasps in my brain, swarming to signal the arrival of something from a place beyond Hell.